President & Senior Wealth Advisor

 After I graduated from UNI in 2008, I didn’t have a clear understanding of where life could or would take me.
 There was one thing I knew: I love to help people.
 When I started with the firm in 2011, I realized that my passion to help people was equally matched by the services and advice we provide through investment management and financial planning.
 Helping our clients achieve financial success is our priority.

 I am an active member and volunteer at Lisbon United Methodist Church.
 I currently sit as the co-chair of Worship & Nurture Committee which involves organizing worship services and acting as a leader in the praise band.
-I am looking to expand my volunteering through Junior Achievement, Waypoint, and the Red Cross.
+I also volunteer at Waypoint Services in Cedar Rapids.

-Spending time with my family, especially my husband, Chris and son, George.
-I also enjoy playing my guitar, singing, canoeing, stand-up paddleboarding, crafting, and reading.
+Spending time with my husband and three children.
+I also enjoy playing my guitars, singing, canoeing, stand-up paddle boarding, crafting, and reading.